pantos-io/research-ethrelay-evaluation/README.md

 By default the project contains data for epochs 304-308.
 The data is stored in corresponding JSON files like `./epochs/<epoch>.json`

-To generate new epoch JSON files, install the [Testimonium Go Client](https://github.com/pantos-io/go-testimonium) and run the command `$ go-testimonium submit epoch <epoch> --json`.
+To generate new epoch JSON files, install the [ETH Relay Go Client](https://github.com/pantos-io/go-ethrelay) and run the command `$ go-ethrelay submit epoch <epoch> --json`.

 ### Generate merkle proof
 The gas costs of verifying a transaction are evaluated by verifying the same transaction (0xf04ea290db7113d1cb6d5bd6519140ac9d2c70ec6c13a76b750db749197225af)